Jürgen Stroop: Trial in Warsaw and execution

 Since the character and magnitude of Stroop's crimes, his attitude and his twisted explanations not only indicate a total lack of repentance but actually confirm that he retains his Nazi view of the world, the Court is unable to find the slightest extenuating circumstance in the accused Stroop's conduct.
 His actions show that he is a being devoid of human feeling, a Fascist hangman who tracked his victims with cold and relentless cruelty, an executioner who must be removed from the society of man.

-Stroop was hanged at Mokotów Prison at seven o'clock in the evening on 6 March 1952.
+Stroop was hanged at Mokotów Prison at 7 p.m.
+6 March 1952.
 In 1961, Moczarski wrote to the Procurator General of the Polish Republic and received a letter about Stroop's last moments.
 According to the Procurator's letter, Stroop was calm, "exhibiting his usual arrogance", in the day before his hanging.
 He expressed no "last wish".
 Several days before the hanging, the prison director asked Stroop whether he could reconcile his conscience with the fact he murdered women and children in the Ghetto and watched others do so at his orders; he replied he felt no guilt about killing Jews.
 Stroop did not utter a word about Germany, Hitler, or future revenge.